GioF71/librespot-docker/README.md

 ONEVENT_POST_ENDPOINT||Send a `POST` request with event data to the specified endpoint URL whenever a player event occurs.
 Request body is `json` encoded and contains all available fields specified by the [librespot's player event handler](https://github.com/librespot-org/librespot/blob/dev/src/player_event_handler.rs).
 Will be ignored if `ONEVENT_COMMAND` is set.
 ENABLE_OAUTH||Set to `headless` to enable OAUTH authentication.
 You will need to run the container interactively the first time.
 Recommended to enable when caching is also enabled, otherwise the credentials file will be lost when the container is recreated.
 LOG_COMMAND_LINE||Set to  `Y` or `y` to enable, `N` or `n` to disable.
 Defaults to `Y`.
-ADDITIONAL_ARGUMENTS||Use this to add additional arguments to be appended to the command line
+ADDITIONAL_ARGUMENTS||Use this to add additional arguments to be appended to the command line. </br> Librespot arguments can be found [here](https://github.com/librespot-org/librespot/wiki/Options).

 ### Pipe Mode